-High-risk jurisdictions and other high-risk situations
+Other high-risk situations

-When dealing with individuals or entities established or residing in a high risk third country as set out in the UK's list of high-risk countries in Schedule 3ZA of the ML Regulations (as amended by The Money Laundering and Terrorist Financing (Amendment) (High-Risk Countries) Regulations 2022), EDD measures must be applied (see 5.5.1).
 In all other high-risk situations, firms should take an informed decision which EDD measures are appropriate for each high-risk situation and the appropriate type of EDD (including the extent of additional information sought, and increased monitoring), will depend on the reason why a relationship was classified as high risk.

 Firms will not need to apply all EDD measures listed below in all cases.
-For example, in certain high-risk situations it may be appropriate to focus on enhanced ongoing monitoring during the course of the business relationship.
+For example, in certain highrisk situations it may be appropriate to focus on enhanced ongoing monitoring during the course of the business relationship.